 2. Pooling Investment from Members

-When OREC issues a preference share investment offering, members can each purchase between $2500 and $100,000 in preference shares (in increments of $500).
-In turn, OREC invests this capital in local renewable energy projects of various sizes and installs the systems on leased roof or land space.
+In order to finance new projects, OREC will sell securities to members in the form of preference shares and member investment notes.
+In turn, OREC invests this capital in local renewable energy projects of various sizes on leased roofs or land.
 OREC will be the sole owner of most projects, however, larger projects may be co-financed with other parties.

 3. Selling Power to the Grid

 All of OREC’s renewable energy systems are connected to the Hydro Ottawa or Hydro One grid.
-OREC signs a 20-year Feed-in Tariff (FIT) contract with the Ontario Power Authority (OPA) to sell the power generated by each system, and each contract provides guaranteed tariff rates for every kilowatt hour (kWh) we generate for the grid for the full 20 years.
+OREC signs a 20-year Feed-in Tariff (FIT) contract with the Independent Electricity System Operator (IESO) to sell the power generated by each system, and each contract provides guaranteed tariff rates for every kilowatt hour (kWh) we generate for the grid during 20 years.

 4. Distributing the Revenue